ShareTraitProject/ShareTraitDatabase/README.md

 ## Repository general description

 Hereby we describe the general content found for each folder of the directory.
-Please make sure you look at the README.md of each folder for more information regarding the content of the files in the folders
+Please make sure you look at the **README.md** of each folder for more information regarding the content of the files in the folders.

 | folder name | description | link | last modified |
 | :--- | :--- | :--- | :--- |